-Discover 20 of the best things to do in Dunedin with our conclusive guide.
+Discover all of the best things to do in Dunedin with our conclusive guide.

 Located near the bottom of the South Island, Dunedin has access to incredible wildlife experiences, beautiful beaches, and fabulous food!

 Gaining popularity in recent years for Baldwin Street, the steepest street in the world, it’s started to appear on tourist itineraries around the country.

 Some tourists visit for a day, stopping to see Dunedin’s highlights, before driving through to Milford Sound.

 Don’t make the mistake of skipping one of New Zealand’s most beautiful cities though.
 In fact, we thoroughly recommend making Dunedin a stop on your itinerary in its own right.